Armed Forces Covenant

 What we offer

-To support our covenant pledge, our housing allocations policy has special consideration for the armed forces community.
+To support the Armed Forces Covenant, our housing allocations policy has special consideration for the armed forces community.

 In undertaking this, we: